 Dawn has worked in both education and libraries for over 20 years.
 After her graduation from the University of Oklahoma in 1992, she taught math to youth offenders at the Florida Ocean Sciences Institute in Ft.
 Lauderdale.
 In 2002, she started her library career as the Glades Adult Literacy Specialist for PBCLS, a library associate position.
 While working for the county, she was awarded the ELSUN scholarship (Education of Librarians to Serve the Underserved) which provided an educational experience with an emphasis on outreach to multicultural library patrons.
 In 2007, she earned her MLIS degree at the University of South Florida in Tampa.
 After graduation, Dawn shifted from the public sector to the private, and was employed at Keiser University in West Palm Beach as the director of the campus library.
 While in that position she served as the SEFLIN training coordinator and participated in the state-wide virtual reference program, Ask-A-Librarian.

 Dawn has been an active member of PBCLA since 2007 and has served on the Board as the Director for Academic Libraries.
 She has also chaired the Nomination committee and co-chaired both the Technology and Bylaws committees.
 She is an Instruction and Reference Librarian for South University in Royal Palm Beach.
 Dawn’s primary focus is research training and assistance to both the Bachelors and Masters level nursing students and faculty.
 To meet the growing needs of the student and faculty population Dawn has created and maintained many course and subject specific LibGuides.
+Dawn completed her Master of Science in Information Systems and Technology in 2017.
 In her spare time she enjoys spending time with her dog Layla, old school 80’s roller skating, and hiking Big Sur, California.